malva-ot/nomo/nomo-id-structures.md

 ### 9.4 Context Reference Map

-The definition of a reference implies a context map which contains the defined references.
+The definition of a reference implies a context map which contains the defined reference entries.

 A context reference map is an ordered list of key-value entries.
 The key of each entry is a non-empty string, while the value is any value type.
 The key and the value of a single entry must use the same glyph set, but each entry in the map may use a different glyph set.